 Study Course in Tropical Medicine & Hygiene (leading to the Diploma in Tropical Medicine & Hygiene)

-The Glasgow University course prepares medically qualified students for the DTM & H exam set by the Royal College of Physicians in London.
-The course takes a blended approach to learning with the majority of the curriculum taught online.
-The course’s main features are:
+The Glasgow University course prepares medically qualified students for the DTM & H exam set by the Royal College of Physicians (RCP) in London.
+The course takes a blended approach to learning with most of the curriculum taught online.
+The course's main features are outlined below.

-- The virtual learning environment is regularly updated, new topics are released regularly.
+- The virtual learning environment is regularly updated with new topics.

-- Two full teaching weeks.
-The first week includes laboratory practicals, the second week is largely lecture and workshop based, with an element of revision.
+- Two full teaching weeks (Monday to Friday).
+The first week includes laboratory practical work, the second week is largely lecture and workshop based, with an element of revision.
+The start dates for the upcoming teaching weeks are November 27th 2017 and January 22nd 2018 respectively.

 - Students are required to undertake considerable private study to prepare for the exam.
 Directed self-study material is provided, as well as suggestions for self-directed study.

 - The default exam location is London.
-The examination may be offered in Glasgow (depending on student numbers) but his is not guaranteed.
+The examination may be offered in Glasgow (depending on student numbers) but this is at the discretion of the RCP.

 Virtual Learning Environment